jackline-kaunda/jackline-kaunda/README.md

 ### <div align="center">👋 Hi, I'm Jackline Kaunda a Backend Software Engineer with 5 years of Experience </div>

-- 🌱 I am passionate about **functional programming, solving problems, and continuous learning of new techniques and technologies**
+- 🌱 I am passionate about **programming, solving problems, and continuous learning of new techniques and technologies**

 - 🍀I value great teamwork and collaboration